MRU-CSIS-1501-201704/asg-08-clarifications/README.md

 ## List of clarifications

+### Added 2017-11-29

+* When saving back to file, ensure that the radon readings are saved to 5 decimal places.
+(Recall that a PrintWriter object responds to the same methods as System.out does, so this is an eeeeeeasy task!)

 ### Added 2017-11-28

 * When you demolish a house, you are to reprint the houses in the block as a way of illustrating to the user that the demolition has been done properly.
 You should do the same thing when creating an infill.